CVMI-Lab/SyntheticData/README.md

-# SyntheticData
+# Is synthetic data from generative models ready for image recognition?
-Is synthetic data from generative models ready for image recognition?
+The code is coming soon!